MulliganFunding/aio-azure-clients-toolbox/docs/index.md

 !!! warning "Typical connection costs"

-    In our traces, we found that **creating** a connection in order to publish to `Eventhub` `ServiceBus` and adds **700ms-900** ms to each request!
-But that *actually publishing* messages takes **microseconds**.
+    In our traces, we found that **creating** a connection in order to publish to `Eventhub` or `ServiceBus` adds **700ms-900** ms to each request!
+On the other hand, *actually publishing* messages typically takes **microseconds**.
 When we asked Azure about this directly, they told us these latencies were not improvable, and exist all across all language SDKs.

 !!! info "Connection-pooling benefits"
     This library eliminates the typical connection overhead through persistent connections in a connection pool.
 This amortizes that initial connection cost over subsequent requests.